Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 The French Open Science Monitor, also called BSO for 'Baromètre de la Science Ouverte', is a tool for monitoring and steering the public policy linked to the first French National Plan for Open Science [@mesri_national_2018].
 A first version of the tool was launched in 2019 providing measurements on the rate of Open Access publications produced by all public French research entities.
 In 2020, the University of Lorraine published the first local version of the with the online publication of the Lorraine Open Science Barometer.
 This publication has led to many monitors by other institutions such as the University of Evry, the University of Paris Saclay, and the University of Versailles-Saint-Quentin-en-Yvelines.

 In 2021, the new version of BSO, BSO 2, was extended in the field of health, including new information on clinical trials and observational studies.
 The BSO is therefore constantly evolving.
 While publications are an essential aspect of Open Science, they are not sufficient to capture all its facets.
 Indeed, it is reductive to consider it from this angle alone: the opening of research data software codes, descriptive metadata of publications and data (see the work of OpenCitations on this subject) promotes the reproducibility of research results, the reuse of reuse of data and the transparency of research.
 For this reason, research data and software codes should also be subject to indicators that measure their openness.
 As many studies (https://arxiv.org/abs/1907.02565) underline the direct correlation between reporting of associated data and citation of articles, this practice can only be encouraged.
+The raising awereness of the scientific value of research datasets and software is also clearly visible in many statements regarding the evaluation of research (DORA, Open Science European Conference 2022, CoARA..).

 A follow-up second Plan for Open Science [@mesri_2nd_2021] has started to further promote and develop the French open science policy, including a focus on research datasets and software.
 The French Open Science Monitor is updated every year [@bracco_extending_2022], however measurements related to research datasets and software were not covered yet.